Rinthy-AI/gemm/gemm.md

 We're finally done setting up.
 We can launch the kernel and measure the time it takes to execute.
 The call to `cudaDeviceSynchronize` guarantees that the GPU will finish its most recent kernel before advancing to the next line.
-Normally, CPU execution continues after a kernel launch---which is the point of having a GPU at all---and that's usually the desired behavior.
+Normally, CPU execution continues after a kernel launch—which is the point of having a GPU at all—and that's usually the desired behavior.
 In this case, we *want* to block on the kernel's execution because we're trying to measure how long it takes to run.